Olewojt/ESP8266_RTOS_Toolchain_Setup_WSL/README.md

-# ESP8266 RTOS SDK Toolchain for Windows WSL 1
+# ESP8266 RTOS SDK Toolchain Setup
 Toolchain for development of RTOS applications for ESP8266 using [WSL 1 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about) and programming using USB-UART converter.
 Using WSL makes it portable across multiple Windows devices.
-This setup is based on [Espressif's Get-Started guide](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/index.html) along with fixes to problems that occured due to absence of updates.

 ## Why WSL 1?
 - WSL 1 directly maps connected COM**X** devices to /dev/ttyS**X** files